0PTIME/TwitClone/README.md

 Run this to setup the environment

-`cp .env .env.example .env | php artisan key:generate`
+`cp .env.example .env && php artisan key:generate`

 <br>
 Make sure you change the Docuement root to the public folder of this project and then restart your server